iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 across websites.
 The syntax is easy for humans to read and easy for machines to parse and generate.

-There are several reasons that JSON-LD is a good fit for NIEM.
-One reason for choosing JSON-LD is context mechanism, which allows names in JSON-LD to look like XML qualified names (QNames).
-As described [above](#niem-and-rdf), the NDR defines how to translate element QNames to JSON-LD IRIs.
+One reason for choosing JSON-LD is its context mechanism, which allows IRIs in JSON-LD to look like XML qualified names (QNames).
+As described [above](#niem-and-rdf), the NDR defines how to translate element QNames to IRIs.
 These IRIs can be represented in a short form using a JSON-LD context.

 Take, for example, the following JSON data: